isaacazuelos/malk/README.md

 You can then flash it to your Pro Micro.
 I have a regular knock off, so the `avrdude-flash.sh` script helps automate finding the device.

-In my experience, flashing fails more than it succeeds.
-This may be made worse by USB 3 ports according to folk wisdom.
+In my experience, flashing fails often.
+Don't forget to add yoruself to the `dialout` group on Linux.
+Some of the flakiness may be made worse by USB 3 ports according to folk wisdom.
 Just reset the Pro Micro (by bridging reset to ground) twice in quick succession to force it into the bootloader for 8 seconds.
 This procedure is necessary and surprisingly hard to find.

 ## Resources